Michael Barrow & The Tourists: 2018–2020: Santa Barbara Sessions, Lineup Changes, Something New and Something Different

 In 2018, Michael Barrow & The Tourists released an EP entitled Santa Barbara Sessions.
 The record consisted of five acoustic tracks, and produced the notable "All I'll See Is You" which garnered hundreds of thousands of streams.
 The band returned to the studio with producer Brian Zieske in the summer of 2018 to work on their new EP, Something New.
 Harmon left the band on good terms in the middle of production and was replaced by Mark Lanham on lead guitar.
 Both are featured on the record, with Harmon providing lead guitar work and Lanham providing backing vocals on the band's most successful single "Sweet Honey."

 After garnering millions of streams, the band toured the Western United States in 2019.
 The band cancelled their 2020 tour due to the COVID-19 pandemic.
 They released a YouTube exclusive album called LoFi Jams for Strange and Uncertain Times in April of that year.
 Something Different, an EP featuring remixes and alternate versions of tracks from Something New, arrived in September.

 2021–present: Clover

 "Clover," the lead single and title track from their second full-length record, was released on January 29, 2021.
 Two more singles followed: "6,023" and "Tell Me How To Get To You."
 Michael Barrow & The Tourists released their second full-length album on July 23, 2021, on alexrainbirdRecords.
 It was produced by Scott Wiley, known for his work with The National Parks (band) and Neon Trees.

+Mark Lanham left the band in 2021 to pursue his solo project.
+His album It's All What It's Meant To Be was released in 2022.
+Mac Wright joined the band in 2022 for their Sad Songs, Happy People tour.